stefan-dnc/ArduinoGameConsole/readme.md

 - Interactive Gameplay
     - A dynamic, challenging game inspired by Chicken Invaders.
     - Real-time updates and responses based on user input.
-    - Scoring system to track player performance.
+    - Enemy wave system to track player performance.
 - Main Menu
     - Start new game.
-    - View high scores.
+    - Change display brightness.
-    - Reset or restart options.
+    - View details about the project.
 - Custom Hardware Integration
     - Joystick: For smooth bidirectional input and a built-in switch for special actions.
-    - Push Button: Handles in-game triggers.
+    - Push Button: Handles secondary actions.
-    - LCD Display: Renders game visuals and information.
+    - LCD Display: Renders game visuals and menus.
     - Buzzer: Provides audio feedback for interactions.
 - Portable Design
     - Powered by a 6V battery pack with an on/off switch.